 Shavertown is a very small town located in the state of Pennsylvania.
 With a population of 2,013 people and two constituent neighborhoods, Shavertown is the 599th largest community in Pennsylvania.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Shavertown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Shavertown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Shavertown is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Shavertown who work in sales jobs (14.63%), office and administrative support (11.97%), and healthcare (9.32%).
+There are especially a lot of people living in Shavertown who work in sales jobs (17.95%), office and administrative support (11.81%), and food service (7.07%).

-The percentage of people in Shavertown who are college-educated is somewhat higher than the average US community of 21.84%: 27.30% of adults in Shavertown have at least a bachelor's degree.
+The education level of Shavertown citizens is substantially higher than the typical US community, as 29.10% of adults in Shavertown have at least a bachelor's degree.

 The most common language spoken in Shavertown is English.
 Other important languages spoken here include Spanish and Japanese.